WPP-Public/Potato-ACE/scripts/new-comp-template/README.md

 ### Listened for events

-Template listens for the following events, which should be dispatched by the developer's code on the specific `ace-template` element.
+Template listens for the following events, which should be dispatched on the specific `ace-template` element.

 <!-- TODO: Replace 'Listened for event name' with a descriptive name -->